-Hana Boston has 8 common immigration mistakes that people make when filing their applications.
-Take a look and learn how to avoid problems that others have faced.
+FileRight explains eight common immigration mistakes that people make when filing their applications.
+Learn how to avoid the problems that others have faced.

 Every immigration process requires at least one government form.
-But what many people don’t know is that you’re often required to submit loads of other paperwork called supporting evidence.
+But what most people don’t know is that you’re often required to submit loads of other paperwork called supporting evidence.

 Supporting evidence is paperwork that helps prove something about you.
 For example, utility bills can prove you have a U.S. address.
 A marriage certificate proves your marriage is valid.
 An arrival-departure record proves you entered the U.S. legally.

 Translations need to be certified.
-Now this does not mean you have to go a notary public or hire a professional translator.
+Now, this doesn’t mean you have to go to a notary public or hire a professional translator.
 You can have a friend or someone you know do the translation for you.

 “Certified” simply means the translator promises that their translation is complete and correct and that he or she is able to translate that language into English.
 The certification must be made in writing and signed.